 Also, customer testimonials endorsing your firm can be very powerful in creating a level of trust.

 Offer a free trial or money-back guarantee

-If appropriate for your business, offering a free trial might make sense.
-This will let the customer experience what the full service may look like and the benefits they would receive.
+If appropriate for your type of business, offering a free trial might make sense.
+This lets the customer experience what the full service may look like and the benefits they would receive.